reactjs-alex-alex2006hw/firebase-react-native/README.md

 # firebase-react-native

+## This library is now deprecated!

+As of v2.2.7, firebase now has great support for react-native.
+I highly recommend using the official library instead: `npm i firebase --save`

+#### Instructions

 Currently, the firebase client api doesn't support react native.
 There are few reasons:

 - JSC doesn't include WebSockets, so it has to be polyfilled